 Let’s take a look at some real-world examples of malware and how they were analyzed:

-2. Stuxnet: Stuxnet is a worm that was discovered in 2010 and targeted industrial control systems in Iran.
+2. Stuxnet: Stuxnet is a worm discovered in 2010 and targeted industrial control systems in Iran.
 The malware used multiple zero-day exploits to infect systems and modify the behavior of industrial controllers.
 Malware analysts used reverse engineering to identify the code and behavior of the malware and determine its purpose.

 Conclusion